Carrickfergus (barony)

 Carrickfergus is a barony in County Antrim, Northern Ireland.
+Originally referred to as Knockfergus in the 1665 map, Vltonia Hibernis Cui-Guilly by Joan Blaeu.
 It is bounded on the south-east by Belfast Lough, and otherwise surrounded by the barony of Belfast Lower.
 It is coextensive with the civil parish of Carrickfergus or St Nicholas and corresponds to the former county of the town of Carrickfergus, a county corporate encompassing Carrickfergus town.